vitejs/vite/docs/guide/features.md

 ## JSX

 `.jsx` and `.tsx` files are also supported out of the box.
-JSX transpilation is also handled via `esbuild`, and defaults to the React 16 flavor.
-React 17 style JSX support in esbuild is tracked [here](https://github.com/evanw/esbuild/issues/334).
+JSX transpilation is also handled via [ESBuild](https://esbuild.github.io), and defaults to the React 16 flavor.
+React 17 style JSX support in ESBuild is tracked [here](https://github.com/evanw/esbuild/issues/334).

 If not using JSX with React, custom `jsxFactory` and `jsxFragment` can be configured using the [`esbuild` option](/config/#esbuild).
 For example for Preact: